Section 4 - Fees & Payments for dance artists

 When a dance is re-mounted after its original production and presentation, royalties must be paid to the choreographer for performance, unless some other agreement has previously been negotiated.
 It is the responsibility of the Producer to ensure that the necessary permissions and agreements are in place (see 2.3.2.1)

-CADA-ON supports per minute rates for choreographic royalties and recommends $5 per minute per performance.
-We do so in reflection of the small size of dance production budgets compared to most theatre and to support the relative financial precariousness of dance in general; a per minute rate is a known quantity that will support the choreographer and the producer.
+Royalties should be negotiated outside of the initial choreography fee and stipulated in the contract.
+CADA-East supports per-minute rates for choreographic royalties and recommends $6 per minute per performance.
+Given the small size of dance production budgets compared to most theatre, the relative financial precariousness of dance in general, a per minute rate is a known quantity that will support the choreographer and the producer.

 4.8 CADA/East Recommended Minimum Fee Payments